top of page

 Before cutting your strips, make sure your selvedge edges are matched up together.
 Sometimes the fabric can be a little off when coming off the bolt and if you're pre-washing your fabric, you'll need to do this anyway after pressing and starching.

-Once your selvedges are lined up, use the folded edge created on the opposite edge of the selvedges to line up on the bottom of your cutting mat.
+Next, use the folded edge created on the opposite edge of the selvedges to line up on the bottom of your cutting mat.

-Trim the left side fabric edge to be square with the closest line on your cutting mat.
+Trim the fabric edge to be square with the closest line on your cutting mat.
 I trim the edge on the left so I can begin cutting from that edge using my right hand.

 Once your left edge of your fabric is trimmed, you're ready to begin cutting your strips.